 Shoulder/ Hip Pain

-In case you suffer from shoulder and hip pains the best way to alleviate the pressure is to find a mattress that conforms really well to all your body contours so that the pressure around the hips and the shoulders is relieved as the spine will then be properly aligned to the best point of relaxation.
+In case you suffer from shoulder and hip pains the best way to alleviate the pressure is to find a mattress that conforms really well to all your body contours so that the pressure around the hips and the shoulders are relieved as the spine will then be properly aligned to the best point of relaxation.

 The General Mattress Care Tips